tamucc-comp-bio/classroom_repo_2024/lectures/lecture02.md

 ```

-These examples are a bit contrived, but you will quickly find that
+These examples are a bit contrived, but you will quickly find that subshells are indispensable when automating

 </p>
 </details>